 We have a sign on the front door saying “No Cold Callers” but no, apparently reading is beyond these people!

 Someone suggested the Ring video doorbell but due to me being unable to work, we just don’t have the money.
-But then I am told that one is being sent and two very kind and amazing people have brought one for me.
+But then I am told that one is being sent and two very kind and amazing people have brought it for me!

 We have the original Ring doorbell model.